ArronJablonowski/ForensicsImaging.md/ForensicsImaging.md

-# Taking a Forensic Image
+# Taking a Forensic Image - Linux
 USE A WRITE BLOCKER WHEN POSSIBLE
 * Disable Automounting of Drives (be sure to test non evidence drive)
 ```